Skip to main content

 Mortgage Amortization FAQ

-?
-What is the "crossover point" where principal exceeds interest?
+What is the principal crossover point?

-?
-When does PMI automatically drop off?
+When does PMI drop off in this model?

 Financial Estimation Note

-General Projections: Results are mathematical estimates based on current rates and standard formulas (including 2026 tax brackets).
+General Projections: Results are mathematical estimates based on the rates and formulas currently loaded for this tool, including year-specific tax data where noted.
 They are intended for high-level planning only.

 No Advice Provided: This site does not provide financial, tax, or legal advice.
 Using this tool does not create a client-advisor relationship with CalcRegistry.